salesforcecli/sfdx-cli/README.md

 A few additional convenience scripts are available to help with common development tasks:

-* `npm run build [PLATFORM] [CHANNEL]` - Builds a release package into the `./tmp` directory.
-For example, `npm run build darwin-x64 alpha` will create a macOS build for the `alpha` channel.
+* `yarn run build [PLATFORM] [CHANNEL]` - Builds a release package into the `./tmp` directory.
+For example, `yarn run build darwin-x64 alpha` will create a macOS build for the `alpha` channel.
-* `npm run clean-dev` - Uninstalls the salesforcedx plugin and then deletes all node\_modules directories for the CLI and its linked plugin dependencies.
+* `yarn run clean-dev` - Uninstalls the salesforcedx plugin and then deletes all node\_modules directories for the CLI and its linked plugin dependencies.
-* `npm run clean-cache` - Deletes the v6 CLI's plugin cache.
+* `yarn run clean-cache` - Deletes the v6 CLI's plugin cache.
-* `npm run clean-all` - Runs both `clean-dev` and `clean-cache`
+* `yarn run clean-all` - Runs both `clean-dev` and `clean-cache`
-* `npm run downgrade` - For testing the v5-\>v6 CLI migration, this removes both the v6 caches and the v6 installation and all plugins!
+* `yarn run downgrade` - For testing the v5-\>v6 CLI migration, this removes both the v6 caches and the v6 installation and all plugins!
 Use with care.
-* `npm run release-all` - Builds and releases all distributions to the channel configured in `package.json`'s `cli.channel` property.
+* `yarn run release-all` - Builds and releases all distributions to the channel configured in `package.json`'s `cli.channel` property.

 ### Developer notes

 * If you change this project's `package.json` to reference a new core plugin, or change the `package.json` of any referenced plugins, you may need to delete `cli-engine`'s plugin cache to force it to reload.
-    * Use `npm run clear-cache`
+    * Use `yarn run clear-cache`
-* If you are using a locally linked `cli-engine` and making changes, you may want to set up its compile watch with `npm run watch`.
+* If you are using a locally linked `cli-engine` and making changes, you may want to set up its compile watch with `yarn run watch`.

 ## Releasing

 Building and publishing a release manually currently requires [Docker](https://www.docker.com/get-docker).
 You will also need salesforcedx S3 bucket write credentials stored in a standard AWS config file in `./.aws/credentials`.
-Then, you should be able to build and release by running `npm run release-all`.
+Then, you should be able to build and release by running `yarn run release-all`.